JohnnyMohawk/ppt-challenge/README.md

 <img src="" width=100% height=auto>

-The People, Places & Things Challenge is a Django application designed to increase the users curiousity, network and foster an attitude of gratitude!
+The People, Places & Things Challenge is a full-stack Django application designed to increase the users curiousity, network and foster an attitude of gratitude!

 ## About